telerik/winforms-docs/ganttview/working-with-data/data-binding-basics.md

 # Data binding basics

-##

-RadGanttView binds to any object that implements IList, IListSource or IBindingList.
-This includes generic lists and BindingSource for example.
-To make data binding work, minimally you must assign the DataSource property of RadGanttView and the member properties explained below.
+__RadGanttView__ binds to any object that implements `IList`, `IListSource` or `IBindingList`.
+This includes generic lists and `BindingSource` for example.
+To make data binding work, minimally you must assign the __DataSource__ property and the member properties explained below.

-__TaskDataMember__ – Set this to the filed that holds the collection of data that will be used to populate the tasks.
+* __TaskDataMember:__ Set this to the filed that holds the collection of data that will be used to populate the tasks.

-__ChildMember *__ – Set this to the name of the field that will be used as Id of each record.
+* __ChildMember*:__  Set this to the name of the field that will be used as Id of each record.

-__ParentMember *__ – Set this to the name of the field that will be used to build the hierarchy of tasks.
+* __ParentMember*:__ Set this to the name of the field that will be used to build the hierarchy of tasks.

-__TitleMember *__ – Set this to the name of the filed that will be used as title for the tasks.
+* __TitleMember*:__ Set this to the name of the filed that will be used as title for the tasks.

-__StartMember *__ – Set this to the name of the field that will be used as start for the tasks.
+* __StartMember*:__ Set this to the name of the field that will be used as start for the tasks.

-__EndMember *__ – Set this to the name of the field that will be used as end for the tasks.
+* __EndMember*:__ Set this to the name of the field that will be used as end for the tasks.

-__ProgressMember__ – Set this to the name of the field that will be used as progress of the tasks
+* __ProgressMember:__ Set this to the name of the field that will be used as progress of the tasks

-__LinkDataMember__ – Set this to the field name that holds the collection of data that will be used to populate the links.
+* __LinkDataMember:__ Set this to the field name that holds the collection of data that will be used to populate the links.

-__LinkStartMember **__ – Set this to the name of the field that will be used as id for the start item of a link.
+* __LinkStartMember**:__ Set this to the name of the field that will be used as id for the start item of a link.

-__LinkEndMember **__ – Set this to the name of the field that will be used as id for the end item of a link.
+* __LinkEndMember**__ Set this to the name of the field that will be used as id for the end item of a link.

-__LinkTypeMember **__ – Set this to the name of the field that will be used to define the type of a link.
+* __LinkTypeMember **__ Set this to the name of the field that will be used to define the type of a link.

 >note \* - Marks the members that are the bare minimum to show a gantt with tasks.
 >** - Marks the members that are required to show links.
->

-The following example demonstrates a sample data with all the code needed to bind and show this data in RadGanttView:
+The following example demonstrates a sample data with all the code needed to bind and show this data in __RadGanttView__:

 1\.
 First we define the schema of the data.